 I have had Italy on the brain lately.
 Yes, I tend to have both France and Italy on the brain a lot.
-On facebook and instagram, there have been a lot of posts about Italy from friends on trips there and from the Slow Food people and their Terra Madre experiences and their travels through Tuscany and Piedmont afterwords.
+On facebook and instagram I have noticed recently posts about Italy from friends on trips there and the Slow Food people are documenting their Terra Madre experiences and their travels through Tuscany and Piedmont afterwords.

 Italy is a beautiful place and the most biodiverse country in Europe.
 It is blessed with a unique geology that is reflected in the diversity of soils and the landscape.
 The soils, mountains, volcanoes, rivers, sea coasts, islands and climates together create terroirs that are reflected in the 1800 wine grape varietals that exist and the 330 DOCs.